ShawonAshraf/text-tech-project-winter20/README.md

 - `/db` : contains the sqlite database
 - `/generated` : contains the generated xml
 - `/view` : scripts for generating xml views
+- `/schema` : contains the schemas to validate generated xml

 ## TODO
 We need two more schemas